x

 "It's going to cost us $20,000 to remove the tree," Megann McGill said.

-The tree is one of over 300 heritage trees recognized by the city for its unique size and historical value.
-The couple was always aware they would be responsible for the hefty cost.
+The tree is one of over 300 heritage trees recognized by the city for their unique size and historical value.
+The couple said they were aware they would be responsible for the hefty cost.

 "It's our property to take care of and we're asking our community to enjoy the tree while it’s here," Megann McGill said.

-They are inviting the community to a celebration of life this Sunday before the oak tree is removed.
+They invited the community to a celebration of life this Sunday before the oak tree is removed.

 "As part of their daily stroll, this tree is part of their experience," said resident Alysia Cox.
 "There are people who just found out about it and felt compelled to share their story or just experience it one last time."